DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ## Create the Google Cloud SQL PostgreSQL instance (10 min)

-We will use the Google Cloud Console to create this instance:
+We use the Google Cloud Console to create this instance:

-- Go on the [SQL context](https://console.cloud.google.com/sql) and click on the "CREATE INSTANCE" button
+- Go to the [SQL context](https://console.cloud.google.com/sql) and click "CREATE INSTANCE".
 - Choose PostgreSQL
-  - Take "PostgreSQL 13" as database version
+  - Take "PostgreSQL 13" database version.
-  - Choose a region similar to the cluster.
-So, the communication is optimal between the database and the ODM instance
+  - Choose a region similar to the cluster, so that the communication is optimal between the database and the ODM instance.
-  - Keep "Multiple zones" for Zonal availability to the highest availability
+  - Keep "Multiple zones" for Zonal availability to the highest availability.
-  - Expand "Customize your instance" and Expand "Connections"
+  - Expand "Customize your instance" and Expand "Connections".
-  - As Public IP is selected by default, click on the "ADD NETWORK" button, put a name and add "0.0.0.0/0" for Network, then click on "DONE"
+  - As Public IP is selected by default, click "ADD NETWORK", enter a name and add "0.0.0.0/0" for Network, then click "DONE".

-When created, you can drill on the SQL instance overview to retrieve needed information to connect to this instance like the IP adress and the connection name:
+After the instance is created, you can drill on the SQL instance overview to retrieve needed information to connect to this instance, like the IP adress and the connection name:

 <img width="1000" height="630" src='./images/database_overview.png'/>

 A default "postgres" database is created with a default "postgres" user.
-You can change the password of the postgres user by using the Users panel, selecting the postgres user, and using the "Change password" menu:
+You can change the password of the postgres user in the Users panel by using the "Change password" menu:

 <img width="1000" height="360" src='./images/database_changepassword.png'/>

 ## Prepare your environment for the ODM installation

-To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry.
+To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled Registry.

-### Using the IBM Entitled registry with your IBMid (10 min)
+### Using the IBM Entitled Registry with your IBMid (10 min)

 Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.